adamguos/dd-music-player/README.md

 Mutagen

 Additionally, a Spotify Premium account is needed; without one, the program will fail to start.
 The account details can be added directly to secrets.py where they will be imported by the program.
 For obvious reasons I have not uploaded my own account details, so if it is necessary I can demo the app on my own computer where the details are stored.
+Also, a Spotify app key is required which I have also not uploaded, so I will demo the program for you on my computer.